sisl/AA120Q/README.md

     cd AA120Q
     julia install.jl
     ```
-4. Test installation by opening `julia` and running:
+4. Test the installation by opening `julia` and running:
 ```julia
 ] test AA120Q
 ```

+## Troubleshooting
+Post issues either here on GitHub or on Piazza.